Schistosoma mansoni: Sex

-S. mansoni and other schistosomes are the only flukes or flatworms that exhibit sex separation as they exist as male and female individuals as in dioecious animals.
+S. mansoni and other schistosomes are the only flukes or flatworms that exhibit sex separation as they exist as male and female individuals as in gonochoric animals.
 However, they are not truly dioecious since the adults live in permanent male-female pairs, a condition called in copula.
 Although they can be physically separated, isolated females cannot grow into sexually-mature adults.
 In copula starts in the liver only after which they can move to their final habitation, the inferior mesenteric veins.
 Individual females cannot enter the mesenteric veins.
 Sex organs, the gonads, are also incompletely separated and are interdependent between sexes.
 An egg-making organ, the vitelline gland, does not develop in females in the absence of a male.
 Male gametes, spermatozoa, are present in the oviduct.
 In males, there are rudimentary ovaries, oviduct, and oocytes (developing female gametes), as well as vitelline cells.
 Males also possess the genes for hermaphroditism in flukes.
 Thus, they are technically hermaphrodites.